Prices from £24.99

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

 Rozex is a topical antibiotic treatment, available as a cream or gel, used to treat a skin condition called rosacea.
-The skin condition is characterised by redness, inflammation, spots and pustules.
+Redness, inflammation, spots and pustules characterise the skin condition.

-The active ingredient in Rozex is metronidazole, which is an antibiotic.
-It works by fighting the bacteria which causes rosacea, and helps to clear the symptoms over time.
+The active ingredient in Rozex is metronidazole, a type of antibiotic.
+It works by fighting the bacteria that cause rosacea and helps clear the symptoms over time.

-You can buy Rozex online from Prescription Doctor’s UK registered pharmacy following a quick online medical consultation.
-If our doctor approves your order before 3pm, our pharmacy will dispense and dispatch your item straight to your door via a discreet, next-day delivery.
+You can buy Rozex online from Prescription Doctor’s UK-registered pharmacy following a quick online medical consultation.
+If our doctor approves your order before 3pm, our pharmacy will dispense and dispatch your item straight to your door via discreet, next-day delivery.

-Rosacea is a skin condition which causes rash, redness and inflammation on different areas of skin on the face.
-The rash may cause irritation which may lead to a stinging or burning sensation.
+Rosacea is a skin condition that causes rashes, redness, and inflammation on various areas of the face.
+The rash may cause irritation, resulting in a stinging or burning sensation.

-According to the British Association of Dermatologists (BAD), rosacea is more common in women, though may present more severe symptoms in men.
-While rosacea is more likely to affect people between the ages of 40 and 60 with fair skin, it can develop at any age on any skin type.
+According to the British Association of Dermatologists (BAD), rosacea is more common in women, though it may present more severe symptoms in men.
+While rosacea is more likely to affect people between the ages of 40 and 60 with fair skin, it can develop at any age in individuals of any skin type.

 Rosacea may affect people differently, depending on the specific type.
-Some people may experience a rash on the cheeks while others may experience acne-like breakouts on the chin.
-The 4 main types of rosacea are:
+Some people may experience a rash on the cheeks, while others may experience acne-like breakouts on the chin.
+The four main types of rosacea are:

 Once a trigger is known, it can be avoided to prevent a flare-up from happening in the future.